-But because this recipe is made from good-for-you whole foods like oats, farm fresh eggs, chia seeds and bananas, it is also a perfectly acceptable breakfast.
+Because this recipe is made from good-for-you whole foods like apples, oats, farm fresh eggs, chia seeds, and bananas, it is also a perfectly acceptable breakfast.

 I like a lot of protein at breakfast time, so I usually pair a slice of this oatmeal cake with a cup of vanilla Greek yogurt for a perfectly balanced meal.

-The thing I love most about this recipe is that you don't have to go to the store to buy any special ingredients, it is likely that you already have most of these ingredients in your kitchen already (at least most of them!)
+The thing I love most about this recipe is that you don't have to go to the store to buy any special ingredients.

 - 1 tablespoon chia seeds

 - ¼ teaspoon ground cloves